Prebiotics and probiotics: what they are, differences and what they are used for

 The question of the optimal time to take a probiotic supplement remains a matter of debate, as numerous factors influence the product's effectiveness.

-Most manufacturers rely on a specific study published in 2011 entitled “The impact of meals on a probiotic during transit through a model of the human upper gastrointestinal tract” which evaluated the impact of the timing of administration in relation to the meal and the influence of the buffering capacity of the food on the survival of probiotics during gastrointestinal transit.
+Most manufacturers rely on a specific study published in 2011 that, through counting, evaluated the impact of the time of administration compared to the meal and the influence of the buffering capacity of the food on the survival of probiotics during gastrointestinal transit.

-The counting carried out during and after transit through the gastric and duodenal models showed that the survival of all the bacteria present in the product was better when administered during a meal or 30 minutes before the meal, it should be noted that the meal consisted of oatmeal cooked with milk , a meal not very common in our latitudes.
+Counts carried out during and after transit through the gastric and duodenal models showed that the survival of all the bacteria present in the product was better when administered during a meal or 30 minutes before the meal (note that the meal consisted of oatmeal cooked with milk , an uncommon meal in our latitudes).

 Probiotics given 30 minutes after this meal showed lower survival.

-The presence of fat appears to have a significant impact, as survival in 1% fat milk and oat milk porridge was significantly better than in apple juice or spring water.
+The presence of fat appears to have some positive impact, as survival in 1% fat milk and oat milk porridge was significantly better than in apple juice or spring water.

-Want to know the best time to take probiotics?
+Want to know the best time for you to take probiotics?

 Access our online nutritional test now to receive specific nutritional advice and a personalized meal plan that will help you live a healthy life.
 Take control of your life and adopt a proactive approach to health and nutrition.